tytydraco/yessleep/out/A_now_deleted_YouTube_video_exists_called_Walking_through_Aokigahara_forest_at_night__No_talking_4D_I_wasnt_expecting_the_footage_to_have_guests.md

 He walked over to the door and pulled off a cheap looking sign which said, “Home Sweet Home.”

 Noah rolled his eyes.
 “I’m not a fucking idiot.
-"This shit in the middle of nowhere?"
+This shit in the middle of nowhere?"
 He waved the sign.

 "Yeah, this guys definitely got skeletons in his closet.”